Ufa-Pavillon am Nollendorfplatz

 The Ufa-Pavillon am Nollendorfplatz was a cinema located at 4 Nollendorfplatz, Schöneberg, Berlin.
-Built in 1912–13 and designed and decorated by leading artistic practitioners of the day, it was the German capital's first purpose-built, free-standing cinema Described as "historically, [...] the most important cinema in Berlin", it incorporated a number of technical innovations such as an opening roof and a daylight projection screen, and opened as the Nollendorf-Theater in March 1913.
+The chief architect was Oskar Kaufmann.
+Built in 1912–13 and decorated by leading artistic practitioners of the day, it was the German capital's first purpose-built, free-standing cinema Described as "historically, [...] the most important cinema in Berlin", it incorporated a number of technical innovations such as an opening roof and a daylight projection screen, and opened as the Nollendorf-Theater in March 1913.

-The cinema was built by a group of US investors allied with the Italian film company Cines which included the American millionaire Joe Goldsoll (a high-class swindler and con-man); A. H. Woods, a Hungarian theatrical producer based in New York to whom Goldsoll was related by marriage; and Edward B. Kinsila, later a film studio architect.
+The cinema was built by a group of US investors allied with the Italian film company Cines (Società Italiana Cines) which included the American millionaire Joe Goldsoll (a high-class con-man and swindler); A. H. Woods, a Hungarian theatrical producer based in New York to whom Goldsoll was related by marriage; and Edward B. Kinsila, later a film studio architect.
 The Nollendorf-Theater was rumoured to have been "paid for by the Pope's money."
-One of the directors of Cines was Ernesto Pacelli, President of the Banco di Roma, who was in the confidence of Pope Leo XIII and the cousin of Pope Pius XII.
+One of the directors of the parent company of Cines in Rome, was Ernesto Pacelli, President of the Banco di Roma, who was in the confidence of Pope Leo XIII and the cousin of Pope Pius XII.

+Goldsoll and Woods acquired the German rights to Cines films, and formed Cines-Theater AG, a Berlin-based, partly-owned subsidiary of Cines in Rome.
+They also controlled a number of other important film venues in Berlin and elsewhere, including what became the Ufa-Palast am Zoo.